 The school’s scholarly work includes: public process intelligence, budgets and public finance, multi-level governance, agenda setting, good governance, decision making and ethical leadership, all within the context of the faculty’s substantive research areas (social policy, health policy, innovation policy, public-sector management, resource and environmental policy, and trade and immigration policy).

-Students entering the program in September 2012 are required to participate in the Get Connected! academic orientation for new students.
-This event will be held at the U of S campus on Saturday, September 8.
+Students entering the program in September are required to participate in the Get Connected! academic orientation for new students.
+This event will be held at the U of S campus in September.
 More information will be provided in the late spring to all students.

 Applicants to the PhD program must have a master’s degree in public policy, public administration or in a cognate discipline such as economics, political science, political sociology or educational administration, with a minimum average of 75 per cent in that program.